bongiozzo/musica_mustdie/output/band_artillery.md

 # Artillery

-Дискография
+## Дискография

-"Fear Of Tomorrow" 1985, Thrash
+### "Fear Of Tomorrow" 1985, Thrash

-"Terror Squad" 1987, Thrash
+### "Terror Squad" 1987, Thrash

+ Side One:
+1. The Challenge
+2. In The Thrash
+3. Terror Squad
+4. Let There Be Sin
+ Side Two:
+1. Hunger And Greed
+2. Therapy
+3. At War With Science
+4. Decapitation Of Deviants

+(p)&(c) 1987 NEAT / ROADRUNNER Records

-"By Inheritance" 1990, Thrash
+### "By Inheritance" 1990, Thrash

-"Deadly Relics" 1998, Thrash
+### "Deadly Relics" 1998, Thrash

-"B.A.C.K."
+### "B.A.C.K."
 1999, Thrash

-"When Death Comes" 2009, Thrash
+### "When Death Comes" 2009, Thrash

+1. When Death Comes 05:56
+2. Upon My Cross I Crawl 05:28
+3. 10.000 Devils 05:22
+4. Rise Above It All 05:32
+5. Sandbox Philosophy 04:44
+6. Delusions Of Grandeur 05:10
+7. Not A Nightmare 05:30
+8. Damned Religion 05:10
+9. Uniform 05:00
+10. The End 05:22

+Lineup:
+Sшren Nico Adamsen - Vocals
+Michael Stьtzer - Guitars
+Morten Stьtzer - Guitars
+Peter Thorslund - Bass
+Carsten Nielsen - Drums

+The CD was recorded at Medley Studios in Copenhagen with producer Sшren Andersen at Medley Studios in Copenhagen.

+Digipak bonus tracks:
+11. Refuse To Live, Part 2 (4:07)
+12. Warhead (4:53)

+The Japanese release contains an extra song:
+13. Chaos Ride

-"My Blood" 2011, Thrash
+### "My Blood" 2011, Thrash

+1. Mi Sangre (The Blood Song)
+2. Monster
+3. Dark Days
+4. Death is an Illusion
+5. Ain't Giving In
+6. Prelude to Madness
+7. Thrasher
+8. Warrior Blood
+9. Concealed in the Dark
+10. End of Eternity
+11. The Great

+Digipak version has two bonus tracks:
+12. Show Your Hate 2011
+13. Eternal War 2011

-"Legions" 2013, Thrash
+### "Legions" 2013, Thrash

-"Penalty By Perception" 2016, Thrash
+### "Penalty By Perception" 2016, Thrash

+1. In Defiance of Conformity  05:45
+2. Live by the Scythe  05:03
+3. Penalty by Perception  04:58
+4. Mercy of Ignorance  03:48
+5. Rites of War  04:20
+6. Sin of Innocence  05:14
+7. When the Magic Is Gone  04:32
+8. Cosmic Brain  04:34
+9. Deity Machine  04:55
+10. Path of the Atheist  04:47
+11. Welcome to the Mindfactory  05:44
+12. Liberty of Defeat (bonus)

 ## Отношения с другими группами